Lje2me/Reflection/reflections/reflectiveJournal.md

 ## Week 5
 ### Agile development
 Today was all about Agile and the process of that.
 I quite like the idea of it, if you are stuck you don't get left to deal with it on your own. in a community based/team based set up people work with you to solve your ' block'
+Thursdays session we created towers with marshmallows and spaghetti with rope and tape within 18 mins and then 7mins.
+I thought this was a similar experiment to artists who spend an hour drawing an amazing detailed picture and then recreating it in increasingly less time and the images clearly getting worse and worse.
+For my team though we spent a bit of time in the 18min block planning and then creating, for the shorter blocks we teneded to follow the same kind of idea with  a few tweaks from what we learnt the previous time.
+This relates to prototyping from my understanding of what we were tryting to achieve.